-LABEL DESCRIPTION WLAN Scheduler Access Click this switch to enable the WLAN scheduler function.
-This serves as the main switch to allow the individual rules to function.
-Add New Rule Click this to configure a new WLAN scheduler rule.
-This is the index number of the entry.
-Active Click the check box to enable individual rules.
+LABEL DESCRIPTION Active Click the checkbox to enable individual rules.
 Note: Make sure to enable the WLAN Scheduler Access switch for the individual rules to work.
 Rule Name This field displays the name of the rule.
 SSID This is the descriptive name used to identify the wireless network interface that this rule applies to.
 Will show ALL WLAN if you select All wireless networks in the Add New Rule screen.
 Day This field displays the days of the week that you wish to apply this rule.
 Time This field displays the time of the day that you wish to apply this rule.
 Description This field shows a description of the rule, usually to help identify it.
 Modify Click the Edit icon to configure the rule.
 Click the Delete icon to remove the rule.